uoeIDS/IDS_website/content/assessments/project.en.md

 - The deadline for the peer evaluation is the day after the deadline for submitting the project and presentation just in case you forget to do it in time but we would recommend submitting this at the same time as your project and presentation.

+## Project Repository structure

+This is a template repository for your group project.
+One of your group members should clone this repository and add the other team members as collaborators.
+You should also add the `uoeIDS` course GitHub account as a collaborator.

+- `/data` -- Save any data you are using for your project in this folder.
+- `/img` -- If you choose to incorporate any supplementary images into your report or presentation that are not generated by your code, then you should upload the images to this folder.
+- `investigation.Rmd` -- Use this file as the primary location for doing your data science investigation.
+Here you can develop code and document your findings as part of your exploration.
+Feel free to create additional `.Rmd` files for different group members or different investigation directions - do what works best for your group.
+- `report.Rmd` -- This file is for the write-up of your group project report, which is to be submitted in week 11.
+Provided that you are documenting your findings during your investigations, then this should involve copying & pasting material and ensuring that the report flows coherently as if from one unified voice.
+- `presentation.Rmd` -- Use this file to create your presentation.
+You will need to download and install the `xaringan` package that contains all of the R and markdown code that you will need to create and compile the presentation slides.
+For this, run `install.packages("xaringan")` once on your console.
+Guidance on using the `xaringan` package for creating a presentation in Rmarkdown can be found at [https://bookdown.org/yihui/rmarkdown/xaringan.html](https://bookdown.org/yihui/rmarkdown/xaringan.html).
+- `README.md` -- This document, which outlines the structure of the report.
+The contents of this file will be rendered on GitHub, and so you can add comments below to keep a track of what  and can be used to keep additional note or task lists.

+**See the other details from the project template file when you start working**

 ### Submission and GitHub repository

 You will need to submit your project write-up to Learn (Learn > Assessment > Gradescope > Final project - team) on the 1 December: